All students must meet the Requirements for the Doctor of Philosophy Degree

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy

-Students will advance to candidacy following completion of the core and elective curriculum, passage of a written and oral comprehensive exam, passage of the written dissertation and oral dissertation defense exam, and acquisition of teaching experience in the field of sustainable development policy, economics and governance.
+Students will advance to candidacy following completion of the core and elective curriculum, passage of a written and oral proposal defense, passage of a written and oral comprehensive exam, and acquisition of teaching experience in the field of sustainable development policy, economics and governance.
 A GPA of 3.0 must be maintained.